 Moving to a later timeslot and taking on a far darker tone, Agents of S.H.I.E.L.D.
 Season 4 has been a tremendous success for Marvel and ABC.
 Little wonder that the show's future looks increasingly secure!
 Back In January, ABC President Channing Dungey gave us every reason to be confident about Season 5, explaining:

 "I’m very bullish on S.H.I.E.L.D. and we’re also really excited about our production with Marvel, ABC Studios, and IMAX, which we are working on for next fall as well."

-As we eagerly await news of the show's fate, though, it's time to ask: what lessons can Agents of S.H.I.E.L.D. learn from this year's success?
+It makes sense; Season 4 has been a phenomenal success, competing well at the 10.00pm timeslot.
+So what lessons can Agents of S.H.I.E.L.D. learn from this year's success?
 What should this next season look like?